 - Becoming our best: having a committed focus

-As founder and owner of Bradley Wealth Management, a high-touch boutique financial planning firm, Michael Bradley’s greatest passion in life is to help others experience true wealth and live their life by design.
+As founder and owner of Bradley Wealth, a high-touch boutique financial planning firm, Michael Bradley’s greatest passion in life is to help others experience true wealth and live their life by design.
 With his friendly, proactive, and caring approach, Michael pledges to provide the finest wealth management service experience anyone has ever had.
 And if you aren’t a client, no problem; Michael pledges to be a warm and caring friend who reminds you to experience the utter joy in life, and to turn that joy into memories.